theopn/i3-sway-tips/README.md

 ## Pulseaudio/Pipewire Volume Control

+Pipewire has a frontend for Pulseaudio, so it should work like Pulseaudio for the most part.
-It looks like Pipewire, which is now default in Fedora, pretends to be Pulseaudio.
-It means that `pavucontrol`, a graphical manager for Pulseaudio, and `pactl`, which can be used to control volume, can be used.
+`pavucontrol`, a graphical manager for Pulseaudio, and `pactl`, which can be used to control volume, can be used with Pipewire.
 Below are the i3 keybindings for controlling volume using the hotkeys.

 ```
 bindsym XF86AudioRaiseVolume exec --no-startup-id pactl set-sink-volume @DEFAULT_SINK@ +10%